phillwatson/one-stop/events-lib/README.md

 event, that event will be queued for retry by the message broker and later published to ALL consumers.
 Resulting in an `EventConsumer` receiving duplicate events.

+If, after the event has been retried a number of times, the event fails again, it will be placed on the message-hospital queue (HOSPITAL_TOPIC).